skip to main content

 • the sides of the pool are 1.2 metres high at all points around the pool from the outside ground level AND

-• the sides of the pool are smooth, so a child under the age of six years cannot get a toe hold to pull themselves up to the top level of the pool AND
+• the sides of the pool are smooth, so a child under the age of five years cannot get a toe hold to pull themselves up to the top level of the pool AND

-• there is a 1.2 metre clear zone around the pool, this means there isn't anything around the pool a child under the age of six years can climb on, stand on, jump from, drag to the side of the pool etc, to get into the pool
+• there is a 1.2 metre clear zone around the pool, this means there isn't anything around the pool a child under the age of five years can climb on, stand on, jump from, drag to the side of the pool etc, to get into the pool

-• the means of entering the pool is fully fenced/enclosed, stored away from the pool or even in the pool at all times when the pool is not in use.
+• the means of entering the pool is stored away from the pool so a child under 5 cannot move it back near the pool edge.

-If your temporary pool doesn't comply with the above exceptions, then it is required to be properly fenced to the requirements of the Building Act 20016.
+If your temporary pool doesn't comply with the above exceptions, then it is required to be properly fenced to the requirements of the Building Act 2004.

 It also means you should not remove any catches or stays required to be installed on doors and windows.